-Fleischner sign: prominent dilated central pulmonary artery.
-Enlargement can be associated with massive embolus enlarging the luminal diameter of the proximal artery in the acute setting; or pulmonary hypertension in the subacute to chronic setting
+Fleischner sign describes a prominent dilated central pulmonary artery on chest x-ray, associated with massive embolus enlarging the luminal diameter of the proximal artery acutely; or pulmonary hypertension in the subacute to chronic setting.

 - (A) enlargement of the right interlobar artery (arrow).

 - (B) Angiogram confirms the presence of multiple filling defects representing multiple emboli and a distended right interlobar artery (arrow).

 1958 – Fleischner published a case report of a 39 year old hospitalised man who developed sudden sharp right sided chest pain and dry cough with preceding thrombophlebitis of the right foot and ankle.
 Fleischner highlighted the prominent right hilar shadow on chest x-ray of the patient and associated this with a large unilateral embolus.

 an embolus had lodged in the right pulmonary artery.
 The mechanical obstruction and vasoconstriction of the peripheral arteries prevented blood flow to the right lung, which appeared oligemic.
 The right hilar shadow was increased in size, due either to the embolothrombus lodged there or to the pulmonary hypertension, or to both.”– Fleischner, 1958 (in reference to a chest radiograph)

 Fleischner sign is most commonly attributed to a dilated central pulmonary artery associated with pulmonary embolus.
 However, Fleischner lectured and published extensively on pulmonary embolus and pulmonary hypertension between 1941 and 1962.
 As a result, he has been eponymously affiliated with other CXR changes often observed in pulmonary embolism such as the raised hemidiaphragm with basal atelectasis